 There will also be free time in Edinburgh to explore some of the citys numerous attractions.
-With so many to choose from, youll be able to take your pick, whether you fancy following the footsteps of royalty on the Royal Yacht Britannia, discovering the seat of power with a tour of the Scottish Parliament, or maybe find your perfect dram on a Scotch Whisky tasting experience.
-For those looking to see as much of the city in the time available, we recommend one of the many sightseeing bus tours available.
+With so many to choose from, youll be able to take your pick, whether you fancy following in the footsteps of royalty on the Royal Yacht Britannia, discovering the seat of power with a tour of the Scottish Parliament, or maybe find your perfect dram on a Scotch Whisky tasting experience.
+For those looking to see as much of the city in the time available, we recommend one of the many sightseeing bus tours.

 From your base in the pretty village of Eddleston, just outside Peebles, explore the rich history of the local towns and villages; from Linlithgow, the birthplace of Mary Queen of Scots, to Abbotsford House, the extraordinary home of novelist Sir Walter Scott.

 Making a reasonably early start to the day, we make our way to our overnight stop in Harrogate.
 Our journey will include suitable comfort stops en route, including a lunchtime break in Melton Mowbray, a quintessential English market town build on a strong traditional of farming and fine food and drink.
 Famous for its pork pies and Stilton cheese, you can also discover more about the town with the walking heritage trail.D

 Continuing our journey to the historic Barony Castle Hotel, we make a stop in Carlisle, known as the Boarder City.
 Originally established as a Roman settlement to serve the forts on Hadrian's Wall, Carlisle has over 2000 years of history to discover.B, D